NORTHERN IRELAND PRIMARY EYECARE ASSESSMENT & REFERRAL SERVICE

 This new service is an HSC (Health and Social Care) board funded optometric primary eye care intervention service for patients presenting with acute eye problems.

-GP’s and Pharmacists may now refer patients presenting with a new and acute (sudden or recent onset) eye condition, to a specially trained and examined in Minor Eye Conditions (MECS), accredited Optometrist for assessment.
+GP’s and Pharmacists will now refer patients presenting with a new and acute (sudden or recent onset) eye condition, to a specially trained and, accredited Optometrist for assessment.

 The Optometrist will provide an appointment within 48 hours and will investigate and either manage the patient, if it is a minor non-sight threatening condition, or triage them for appropriate onward referral if more serious and potentially sight threatening.